quicwg/base-drafts/draft-ietf-quic-transport.md

 For the packet header, the number of bits required to represent the packet number are reduced by including only the least significant bits of the packet number.
+The encoded packet number is protected as described in {{QUIC-TLS}}.
-The actual packet number for each packet is reconstructed at the receiver based on the largest packet number received on a successfully authenticated packet.
+Protection of the packet number is removed prior to recovering the full packet number.
+The full packet number is reconstructed at the receiver based on the largest packet number received on a successfully authenticated packet.

-A packet number is decoded by finding the packet number value that is closest to the next expected packet.
+Once packet number protection is removed, the packet number is decoded by finding the packet number value that is closest to the next expected packet.
 The next expected packet is the highest received packet number plus one.
 For example, if the highest successfully authenticated packet had a packet number of 0xaa82f30e, then a packet containing a 16-bit value of 0x1f94 will be decoded as 0xaa831f94.

 The sender MUST use a packet number size able to represent more than twice as large a range than the difference between the largest acknowledged packet and